harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-autoscaler.md

 ---
 id: pod-autoscaler
-title: Pod Autoscaler
+title: Pod autoscaler
 ---

-## Introduction
+Pod autoscaler is a Kubernetes pod-level chaos fault that:
-- The fault aims to check the ability of nodes to accommodate the number of replicas a given application pod.
+- Checks the ability of nodes to accommodate multiple replicas a given application pod.

-- This fault can be used for other scenarios as well, such as for checking the Node auto-scaling feature.
-For example, check if the pods are successfully rescheduled within a specified period in cases where the existing nodes are already running at the specified limits.
+- Can be used to check node auto-scaling feature, that is, determine if the pods have been successfully rescheduled within a specified period in case the existing nodes are running at the specified limits.

 :::tip Fault execution flow chart
 ![Pod Autoscaler](./static/images/pod-autoscaler.png)
 :::

-## Uses
+## Usage
 <details>
-<summary>View the uses of the fault</summary>
+<summary>View fault usage</summary>
 <div>
 Coming soon.
 </div>